penafieljlm/pse-tools/README.md

 # PSE Tools (pse-tools)
 A collection of useful Python scripts involving the Philippine Stock Exchange.

-## Tools
+## Scripts
-The list of tools included in this collection are as follows:
+The list of scripts included in this collection are as follows:

 ### pse-quotes.py
 Python Script which retrieves PSE stock quotes from the Open PSE Initiative.